Brink's says not in deal talks with NCR

 The company announced earlier on Wednesday that CEO Michael Hayford would retire upon the separation of the businesses.

 Based in Richmond, Virginia, Brink's makes most of its revenue helping companies transport cash and operating ATMs.
-It posted revenue of $4.5 billion in 2022, up from $4.2 billion in 2021.
+It posted revenue of US$4.5 billion in 2022, up from US$4.2 billion in 2021.